$110 DIY Fireplace Makeover: How to Paint Tile

 I’m going to show you exactly what I did.
-And since doing this project at my own house, I’ve painted a client’s fireplace as well, using a different stencil.
+And since doing this project at my own house, I’ve painted a client’s fireplace and my moms’ too, using different stencils.

 - BIN Primer (this stuff is AMAZING!
-1 quart is probably more than enough for a fireplace)
+1 quart should be more than enough for a fireplace)

-- foam paint brushes ( this primer does not clean up with water so it’s easier to just throw away)
+- chip brushes/ disposable paintbrushes ( this primer does not clean up with water so it’s easier to just throw away the brush)

 - 2″ angled paint brush (this is my favorite all-purpose brush)